01st July 2020

 Later, if you want to use tests to help you judge children’s learning gaps in core skills, we have a complete suite of maths, reading and SPaG tests available on Curriculum Maestro.
 These are child friendly and can be delivered in a way that suits your children – even in small chunks.
 All tests link to your teacher assessment.

 You’ll probably need flexibility in your timetable for planning additional learning support.
-Our new knowledge-rich projects (KRPs) provide that space for you, as they are more compact and concise, fully resourced and cover the essential knowledge and skills required within each subject.
+The knowledge-rich projects in Curriculum 22 provide that space for you, as they are more compact and concise, fully resourced and cover the essential knowledge and skills required within each subject.
 You’ll be able to ensure deeper coverage and have time to address other priorities.